 I, Bob Smith, give my power of attorney to Jane Brown to act as my attorney-in-fact on all matters pertaining to the handling of my estate, finances, and investments.
-This power of attorney is to remain in effect until another document revoking this instrument has been
+This power of attorney is to remain in effect until another document revoking this instrument has been filed of record thereby rendering this instrument null and void.

 Date: Feb.
-5, 2008 Name: XBob Smith
+5, 2013 Name: XBob Smith By: \

-By: Within Jones

-Witness #1
+Witness#1